chiefJurist/Trading-Bot/README.md

 ## 4. The Liquidations Aspect

-The `liquidations/` folder tracks forced liquidations across every USDⓈ-M perpetual on Binance Futures in real time, logs every single one, and turns that raw feed into actionable signals — with both the fetching and the signal criteria fully under your control.
+`mercatura.liquidations` tracks forced liquidations across every USDⓈ-M perpetual on Binance Futures in real time, logs every single one, and turns that raw feed into actionable signals — with both the fetching and the signal criteria fully under your control.

-### `binance_liquidations.py` — fetch and log every liquidation
+### `mercatura-liquidations` — fetch and log every liquidation

 - Fetches every active USDⓈ-M perpetual symbol from Binance.
 - Opens multiple WebSocket connections (batched under Binance's per-connection stream limit) subscribed to each symbol's `forceOrder` stream.